tutorial

 Then, open Foxglove and initiate a Foxglove WebSocket connection to ws://localhost:8765.
 The data published by the server should now be visible under the example_msg topic!
 You can visualize the data using a Raw Messages or Plot panel.
 The Data Source Info panel shows metadata about the data source, including the example_msg topic with ExampleMsg data.

-Foxglove Studio displaying message data from the custom WebSocket server
+Foxglove displaying message data from the custom WebSocket server

-You'll need to make changes to adapt the ideas presented in this tutorial to your own particular development workflow, but feel free to get in touch with us via Slack, or file issues on GitHub (studio or ws-protocol), if you have any questions.
+You'll need to make changes to adapt the ideas presented in this tutorial to your own particular development workflow, but feel free to get in touch with us via Discord if you have any questions.

-To help you take full advantage of Foxglove Studio's features, we've published a set of schemas, including .proto files, that are supported by Studio's panels.
+To help you take full advantage of Foxglove's features, we've published a set of schemas, including .proto files, that are supported by Foxglove's panels.
 We've also listed the message types supported by each panel in our panel documentation.

 We can't wait to see how you'll use the Foxglove WebSocket protocol with your custom data!
 Join our community to ask any questions or show off what you've built.